-We all need a little TLC every now and then.
-Leave your worries at the door and check yourself into some of the city's best massage parlours.
-Whether you've got a niggling muscle pain in need of a remedial massage or just want to treat yourself there's a masseuse for you.
+Our pick of dreamy Melbourne massages will give your muscles the TLC they deserve.
+Whether you've got a niggling muscle pain in need of a remedial massage or just want to treat yourself, there's a massage style for you.

 Stable Massage is the perfect go-to for sports-related aches and pains, or simply a remedial massage.
-With sites in both St Kilda (22 Alma Rd) and the CBD, you can be assured to be looked after professionally as all workers have Diplomas of Remedial and Relaxation Massage, and are members of AAMT and ANTA.
+With sites in St Kilda, North Fitzroy, Prahran and the CBD, you can be assured to be looked after professionally as all workers have Diplomas of Remedial and Relaxation Massage, and are members of AAMT and ANTA.
 There are many treatment options available such as deep tissue massages and myotherapy.
 Stable also offers dry needling, which we can almost guarantee will hurt much less than a Thai full-body rub-down.

 Vigorous Traditional Thai massage is a renowned establishment offering traditional Thai massages and their variations.
-With six locations across Melbourne, they're a good go to masseuse for when tight shoulders strike.
-If you're looking for a little lunchtime relaxation book yourself in for a 10-20 minute neck and shoulder or foot massage to put some spring spring back in your step.
+With six locations across Melbourne, they're a good go-to masseuse for when tight shoulders strike.
+If you're looking for a little lunchtime relaxation book yourself in for a 10 to 20 minute neck and shoulder or foot massage to put some spring back in your step.